AMI-system/gbif_download_standalone/03_download_images/README.md

 Once you have prepared the species checklist and preprocessed the appropriate dwca file, you can download GBIF images using code in this folder.

 `fetch_images_whole_dwca.py` can use the dwca file directory where raw multimedia.txt and occurrence.txt files reside.
-These files are typically very large (especially for all of Lepidoptera) and might make it hard to dynamically use this code (e.g. when downloading and redoanloading or debugging)
+These files are typically very large (especially for all of Lepidoptera) and might make it hard to dynamically use this code (e.g. when downloading and redownloading or debugging)

 `fetch_images_split_dwca.py` can use the adapted multimedia.csv file, and split occurrence CSV files for each species.
 This avoids having to load a huge occurrence.txt file in memory, as each smaller occurrence.csv files for each species gets loaded into memory by subprocesses.